Vir0z4/svrp/docs/How-to-find-sny-and-mod-files.md

 ## Preparations

+Note which Windows version your recovery includes.
+SVRP does not yet support Windows 98, ME, 2000 and XP recoveries!
+Most if not all Vista, 7, and 8 recoveries are supported.

 Please mount your recovery partition, insert your recovery discs, or extract ISOs (using 7-Zip or Win-RAR).

 For Windows 7 users, disable `Hide extensions for known file types`, and for Windows 8/8.1/10/11 users, enable `File name extensions`.